BNN-UPC/ENERO/README.md

 python convert_dataset.py -f1 results_single_top -name Garr199905
 ```

 2. Next, we proceed to evaluate the model.
 For example, let's say we want to evaluate the provided trained model on the Garr199905 topology.
-To do this we execute the followin script were we indicate with the flag '-d' to select the trained model, with the flag '-f1' we indicate the director (it has to be the same like in the previous command!) and with '-f2' we specify the topology.
+To do this we execute the followinG script were we indicate with the flag '-d' to select the trained model, with the flag '-f1' we indicate the directory (it has to be the same like in the previous command!) and with '-f2' we specify the topology.
 ```ruby
 python eval_on_single_topology.py -max_edge 100 -min_edge 5 -max_nodes 30 -min_nodes 1 -n 2 -f1 results_single_top -f2 NEW_Garr199905/EVALUATE -d ./Logs/expSP_3top_15_B_NEWLogs.txt
 ```